-Note: Under this approval, the Proponent is required to rehabilitate the site and carry out additional undertakings to the satisfaction of both the Director-General and the Executive Director Mineral Resources.
-Consequently, this approval will continue to apply in all other respects - other than the right to conduct mining operations - until the rehabilitation of the site and these additional undertakings have been carried out satisfactorily.
+- Under this approval, the Proponent is required to decommission and rehabilitate the site and carry out additional undertakings in relation to mining operations.
+Consequently, this approval will continue to apply in all other respects other than the right to conduct mining operations until the rehabilitation of the site and these additional undertakings have been carried out satisfactorily. - Mining operations and rehabilitation are also regulated under the Mining Act 1992.